GP 124 (Metformin 500 mg)

 Pill imprint GP 124 has been identified as Metformin hydrochloride 500 mg.

 Metformin is used in the treatment of polycystic ovary syndrome; diabetes, type 2; insulin resistance syndrome; female infertility and belongs to the drug class non-sulfonylureas.
 There is no proven risk in humans during pregnancy.
-Metformin 500 mg is not subject to the Controlled Substances Act.
+Metformin 500 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 500 mg